filipeapdo/full-cycle/README.md

 * docker rm $(docker ps -a -q) -f ::: mind blowing to remove all containers :smile:.

 * docker exec [-it] `container` `comamand` ::: executes the command inside the container.
+* docker attach `container` ::: executes the command passed on "run command" from container.

 ### mount, bind, volume
 * local paths